 How To Get A Cat Out From Under A Car: 6 Effective Methods

+Why do cats hide under cars?
+Cats are known for their curiosity and love of exploring.
 Cats love hiding in secluded places, even underneath cars.
 The shade, warmth, and being hidden makes it a perfect spot for cats to lounge in.
+Understanding why cats hide under cars is crucial in order to effectively coax them out without causing harm.

 how to get a cat out from under a car